 - Apply heat.
 Put a warm water bottle or a warm cloth on the finger or toe.
 Keep a cloth between the warm water bottle and your child's skin.

 - Soak the area in warm water twice a day for 15 minutes each time.
-After soaking, dry the area well and apply a thin layer of petroleum jelly, such as Vaseline.
+After soaking, dry the area well and apply a thin layer of antibiotic ointment.
 Put on a new bandage.

 When should you call for help?

 Call your doctor now or seek immediate medical care if:

 - Your child has signs of new or worsening infection, such as:

 - Increased pain, swelling, warmth, or redness.